tsackton/taelgar/Things/Magic Items/Phasing Stones.md

 Phasing stones are ancient fragments of magical energy that power the reality-twisting constructions of the giants.

-Once capable of reshaping the very fabric of the world, since [[Events/Ancient/The Riving]] they have been reduced in effect.
+Once capable of reshaping the very fabric of the world, since the [[Riving]] they have been reduced in effect.
 Nonetheless, an intact phasing stone is still capable of powering significant magical effects, such as skyships.

 %%SECRET[1]%%